OpenTranslationBible/open-bible/en-GB/43.John/md/john-05.md

 ## John 5:47

-But if you do not believe what he wrote, how will you believe what I say?
+But if you do not believe what he wrote, how will you trust in what I say?